 On fingerloop.org they are combined like this:

-AL means the left index finger (or its loop)
+AL means the index finger of the left hand (or its loop)

-DR means the right little finger (or its loop)
+DR means the little finger of the right hand (or its loop)

 Right or left always comes second and is underlined.